SandeepYendamuri/Linear-Regression/README.md

 y_pred = lr.predict(x_test)
 ```

-We now check the accuracy score to check how well out model has performed.
+We now check the accuracy score to check how well our model has performed.

 ```
 from sklearn.metrics import r2_score